tainacan/tainacan-wiki/dev/architecture.md

 The Tainacan frontend is a Vue.js 3 application that provides an interface for managing digital repositories.
 It is implemented as a Single Page Application (SPA) using Vue.js 3, with routing managed by Vue Router and state management via Vuex.
 It communicates with the backend through Tainacan's REST API.

 As a SPA, Tainacan loads only a single initial HTML page and then dynamically updates the content as the user navigates, without reloading the entire page.
 This provides a smoother and faster user experience.
+A key feature of the frontend is the faceted search, which allows users to intuitively explore the collection by combining multiple filters using interactive components that update results in real-time.
+It is implemented through an interface with **interactive filter panels**, offering control types like checkboxes, text fields, and date selectors, adapted to the data type being filtered.

 This document presents the routing and data flow flowchart of Tainacan's Single Page Application (SPA), showing how initialization, routing, and data flow between components occur.